jonesrussell/blog-jekyll/_posts/2020-11-21-quickly-view-project-dependencies-on-the-cli.md

 date: 2020-11-21
 categories: [cli, nodejs]
 tags: [cli, nodejs, npm, productivity]
-description: "Learn how to create a simple CLI tool to view your project's package.json dependencies directly from the terminal."
+summary: "Learn how to create a simple CLI tool to view your project's package.json dependencies directly from the terminal."
 ---

 Ahnii!